VinceBaz/projects_networks/README.md

 ========================================================

-_anettools_           -> Folder that stores the package for the various tools
+_projects_networks_           -> Folder that stores my various functions

 ### NOTE
 ========================================================

-This repository is STILL IN DEVELOPMENT.
-However, feel free to use it, and let me know if any functionality is missing or incorrect
+This repository is made for my personal use.
+However, feel free to use it, and let me know if any functionality is incorrect!